The Midnight Munchies Myth

 - Your gut is primed for optimal nutrient absorption

-Your body is prioritizing repair and detoxification over digestion.
-So when you raid the fridge at midnight, you're essentially asking your digestive system to work the night shift – and it's not always up for the task.
+Essentially, your body is prioritizing repair and rest over digestion.
+So, when you raid the fridge at midnight, you're asking your digestive system to clock in for an unexpected night shift – and it's not always up for the task.

 The Night Shift: What Happens When You Eat After Dark